tumudova/git-workshop-W16/content/W2016/W16-event-coop-panel.md

 Author: Fatema Boxwala
 Summary: Come out to talk to some awesome women in tech about their co-op experiences!

-Jobmine opens this Saturday, and that is kind of nerve-wracking.
-To help you gear up for the co-op season, WiCS is holding a career panel this upcoming Monday!
+Jobmine opened this Saturday, and that was kind of nerve-wracking.
+To help you gear up for the co-op season, WiCS was holding a career panel this upcoming Monday!
 Join us and hear the experiences of some awesome women in tech at UWaterloo, and bring whatever questions you have about co-op, jobs and jobmine!

-This event is open to everyone and snacks will be provided!
+This event was open to everyone and snacks will be provided!

 ## Event Details ##